HumbertoDiego/lidar-experiments/README.md

 ubuntu@ubiquityrobot:~$ sudo pip3 install adafruit-circuitpython-bno055
 ```

-A simple, program like the one below could, access the data provided by the sensor:
+A simple, program like the one below can access the data provided by the sensor:

 ```Python
 #!/usr/bin/python3